OdinProAgrica/ECLSyntaxChecker/README.md

 ### Description

- This script can be useful if you are developing a project in HPCC: https://hpccsystems.com
+ This script can be useful if you are developing a project in HPCC: https://hpccsystems.com.
   It allows you to perform a Syntax Check in all files as ECLIDE can only make syntax check of a single file.
   Script makes a Syntax Check on all *.ecl files in a given directory and subdirectories.

  Useful in these situations:
-  - Moving or refactoring files in your project.
+  - Windows PowerShell Script: Moving or refactoring files in your project.
+You can use it in conjuction with ECLIDE.
-  - As part of your CI build.
+  - Linux BASH Script: Integrate it as one step of your CI build.

 ### Windows

- This is a simple powershell script with a .config file:
+ This is a powershell script with a .config file:
   - $relativePathToCODEDirectory    --> Relative path from script to your ECL code.
   - $relativePathToImportsDirectory --> Relative path from script to base path for ECL IMPORTS.
   - $logfile                        --> Name of log file (i.e: "EclSyntaxCheck.log").